ctu-mrs/mrs_uav_trajectory_generation/README.md

 ![](.fig/animation.gif)

-We built upon of the work of [ethz-asl/mav_trajectory_generation](https://github.com/ethz-asl/mav_trajectory_generation).
+We built upon the work of [ethz-asl/mav_trajectory_generation](https://github.com/ethz-asl/mav_trajectory_generation).
 The main differences are:

 * This package provides ROS node that is meant to be used within the [MRS UAV System](https://github.com/ctu-mrs/mrs_uav_system).
 However, it can be easily modified for other purposes.
-* This ROS node subscribes to the current control reference of the UAV and current allowed dynamics constraints.
-The resulting trajectory satisfies the constraints and starts from the current reference state.
+* This ROS node subscribes to the current control reference of the UAV and current allowed dynamic constraints.
+The resulting trajectory starts from the current reference state and satisfies the constraints.
 * The utilized variant minimizes acceleration and uses the _Mellinger's_ time allocation method.
 * Improved _Mellinger's_ time allocation: only the polynomial segments that violate constraints are _stretched_, instead of the whole trajectory.
 * Purely Euclidean `max_speed` time estimate is used for initializing segment times.
 It provides lower bound, which is good since the constraints are met by prolonging the segment times (not shortening them).